SWE-IF: Aligning Code Evaluation with Human Preference: Conclusion

 \section{Conclusion}

 In this paper, we challenged the prevailing focus on functional correctness in code evaluation.
 We study the \textit{vibe check} as a subjective judgment tied to real-world human preference and approximate it with measurable signals.
-We present \textsc{VeriCode}, a verifiable taxonomy of non-functional code instructions, and \textsc{Vibe Checker}, a testbed that augments established evaluation suites.
+We present \textsc{VeriCode}, a verifiable taxonomy of non-functional code instructions, and \textsc{SWE-IF}, a testbed that augments established evaluation suites.
 Across 31 leading LLMs, a composite of functional correctness and instruction following predicts human preference substantially better than either metric alone.
 Our work calls for moving beyond pass@k and for optimizing both functional and non-functional qualities in future research for coding.
+Our code, data, and taxonomy are available at \href{https://github.com/maszhongming/SWE-IF}{this link}.